 The Optimizing the Duration, Retention, and Discontinuation of Medication Treatment for Opioid Use Disorder program supports research to define the optimal length of medication treatments approved by the U.S. Food and Drug Administration for opioid use disorder (methadone and buprenorphine), taking into account various patient populations and treatment settings.

 The Preventing Opioid Use Disorder program supports prevention research focused on underserved populations that experience health disparities and centered around four strategic areas: identifying risk, studying the role of social determinants and policy, developing effective interventions, and disseminating and implementing sustainable, scalable prevention services for populations with risk for opioid misuse.

-The Subthreshold Opioid Use Disorder Prevention (STOP) Study will help researchers better understand how to define, identify, and intervene in the management of opioid misuse among individuals with low-severity OUD in primary care settings.
+The Subthreshold Opioid Use Disorder Prevention (STOP) Study aims to help researchers better understand how to define, identify, and intervene in the management of opioid misuse in primary care settings among individuals with low-severity opioid use disorder.

 The Sleep Dysfunction as a Core Feature of Opioid Use Disorder and Recovery program supports research using genomic, molecular, pharmacological, and clinical approaches to better understand sleep and circadian factors relevant to addiction and how these factors influence one another.
 This research could open new avenues for prevention and treatment of opioid use disorder.